joefarah850/Capstone-Project/README.md

 results and property price predictions.

-- Leverage SQLite for systematic database management, facilitating efficient storage
+- Leverage MySQL for systematic database management, facilitating efficient storage

 and retrieval of real estate data.